mustafgithu/DSA-210-project/README.md

 This project aims to find out underlying factors of number countries' offical mentions.
 By combibining-analyzing relevant data sources together, I want to explore what contributes to countires' reports by another countries.

-# Data Sources To Be Used
+# Data Sources To Be Used (subject to change for now)

 The main source of data is the 	Diplomatic text dataset from GlobalDiplomacyNet project (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/HYJDE0)